 In addition to taking an antioxidant supplement blend, studies have shown that CoQ10 Ubiquinol supplementation improves egg health and fertilization rates, especially in women over 35.

-In the journal Fertility and Sterility, Reproductive Endocrinology & Infertility Specialist Dr. Yaakov Bentoz, along with fellow researchers, has published research explaining the importance of supplementing antioxidants and โmitochondrial nutrientsโ like CoQ10.
-In summary, they share what we know to be true, that oocytes form in each female ovary when she is a fetus in her motherโs womb.
+In summary, they share what we know to be true, that oocytes form in each female ovary when she is a fetus in her mother’s womb.
 These oocytes remain her entire fertile life – some will grow to be ovulated, others will not – all of them being exposed to free-radicals and aging as the woman ages.

-Bentov et al., share that โAging and age-related pathologies are frequently associated with loss of mitochondrial function mainly due to the accumulation of mtDNA [mitochondrial DNA] mutations and deletions.โ
+Bentov et al., share that “Aging and age-related pathologies are frequently associated with loss of mitochondrial function mainly due to the accumulation of mtDNA [mitochondrial DNA] mutations and deletions.”

-There are two forms of CoQ10 (coenzyme Q10), ubiquinone and Ubiquinol.
-CoQ10 starts off as ubiquinone and then is converted within the cell to the more powerful Ubiquinol.
-As a woman ages, her bodyโs ability to convert ubiquinone to Ubiquinol declines.
+As a woman ages, her body’s ability to convert ubiquinone to Ubiquinol declines.
 Most all CoQ10 supplements available are in the form of ubiquinone.
 Ubiquinol is different in that it is the most biologically active form of CoQ10 and does not need to be converted by the body.
-Ubiquinol is eight times more potent than ubiquinone.
-For women over the age of 35, CoQ10 Ubiquinol supplementation alongside an antioxidant blend may greatly help to improve egg health over a few months’ time.

 Fertility Superfoods